Is Africa’s Lake Kivu a huge CCSU? Can it double-up energy production with storage?

 CCUS: Is it a bio-battery, a bio-digester?

-Most of the gas in Lake Kivu now in situ is less than a hundred years old.
+Most of the gas in Lake Kivu now in situ is well less than a hundred years old.
 A resource of two gigatons of CO2e is already present.
-The bio-digester accumulates new gas at another 0.5% a year.
-I verified this storage calculation by completing the formal spreadsheet, while writing up a proposal for Breakthrough Energy Ventures competition.
-It is one of a number of initiatives where I looked for funding for the Lake Kivu project.
+The bio-digester accumulates new gas at a longer-term average 0.5% a year, at least for as long as the new theory does not displace the old.

 The essential action on us now, with a GHG reserve building up, is to first harvest it to make it safe.
 The second it is to combust that methane in power generation or in home cooking.
-A third action can be to re-absorb the carbon dioxide made, into the deep lake.
-Here it is substrate for microbiology that can turn back to methane.
-A virtuous green cycle is thus possible.
+A third action can be to re-absorb the carbon dioxide made, into the deep lake unless we extract it for other uses.
+Here it can be a substrate for microbiology that can turn back to methane.
+A virtuous green cycle is thus potentially possible.
 Again, it sounds like it works as a battery.
 Like any battery, its design and operation have room for enhancement.
 We could speed it up, but with due caution.

-So we can treat it like a giant battery.
+So we can consider treating it like a giant battery.
 We keep it in reserve and deplete it when we choose to and we are able to.
 We are now capable to do it safely, finally.
 Now is the time we must do it urgently to constrain climate change.

 Must we prove to skeptics that it’s renewable and it has negative emissions?
-I met recently with Foresight, a group that champions clean energy solutions.
+I met recently with Foresight, a Vancouver group that champions clean energy solutions.
 I had this question: “If the gas is naturally biogenic, but not extracted continuously, is it still renewable?”
-The answer is yes, becasue it can be stored.
-But that answer would not be so if it leaks out to atmosphere.
-But in this case it’s fully trapped.
+The answer was yes, because it can be stored.
+But that answer would not be so if it leaks out to atmosphere immediately.
+But in Lake Kivu’s case it is fully trapped.
 This is a huge, natural CCUS reservoir that can store 450 bcm of gas (at the safe-side limit).
-It is the definition of Carbon Capture, Usage and Storage (CCUS).
-But now I’m seeing CCSU in the literature.
-Is it not the same thing?
+It is the definition of Carbon Capture, Usage and Storage/Sequestration (CCUS).
+But now I’m seeing CCSU in the literature also.